 RecurPost supports scheduling on Instagram allowing you to schedule your posts for the future in one sitting and not have to constantly worry about uploading pictures to Instagram.

 The most prevalent form of content in the travel segment is videos and youtube is the leading platform to host your videos to your audience.

 Create a video content strategy for each stage of travel.
 Travel guides, insider tours, cuisine experiences, adventure highlights, meeting local people, time-lapses, and full city tours are some examples of the kinds of videos you can make for your audience that they’d want to like and share.

 Carefully plans, create and share content on different social media platforms.
 Keep in mind your audience preference, liking, and comfort before you decide to do that and make a proper social media marketing proposal.

 Learn.
 Engage.
 Share.

-Attend events, conferences or forums so as to create your own local network with other fellow bloggers and influencers.
+Constantly keeps looking for new ideas and inspirations to build your travel blog.
+Attend events, conferences, or forums so as to create your own local network with other fellow bloggers and influencers.